rakeshch/Identification-of-Lane-Lines-on-the-Road/README.md

 In this project, I used Python and OpenCV to build a pipeline that detects lane lines on road images and eventually applying the pipeline to video (frames) that has roads with lane lines.
-Final video can be seen [here](https://youtu.be/AAGeOkX1CH8)

 Below are the steps involved in the pipeline:
 1. Reading an image